How to use competitive intelligence for better content marketing

 An example of a competitive evaluation chart

 You will likely find that your competitors focus on achieving specific goals, for example, establishing themselves as experts in a specific service or product market.
-This exercise will help you identify ways to differentiate your content, identify new content themes, and optimize your own content publishing strategy.
+This content competitive analysis exercise will help you identify ways to differentiate your content, identify new content themes, and optimize your own content publishing strategy.

 2. Identify keyword gaps

 Identifying the right search keywords for your business is the key to building search-optimized content.
-Search keywords can provide insight into your customers’ informational needs, so you can create content that’s relevant to them.
+Search keywords can provide insight into your customers’ informational needs and makes a integral part of the content competitive analysis strategy.
+By doing so you can create content that’s relevant to you customers.
 But let’s be honest.
 Keyword research isn’t straightforward.
 It takes a lot of research to identify keywords that drive relevant traffic and conversion on your website.

 Here’s where a keyword gap analysis can help.